On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Related Works

 \paragraph{Generalization bounds for Convolutional neural networks} As one of the most popular deep learning architectures, convolutional neural networks (CNNs) have received particular attention in the literature.
 Generalization studies on CNNs are especially relevant for our work since we focus significantly on equivariance to finite and abelian groups, which can often be realized via periodic convolution. \cite{pitas_limitations_2019,long_size-free_2019, vardi_sample_2022,ledent_norm-based_2021} previously studied these architectures.
-In particular, \cite{graf_measuring_2022} recently established two covering-numbers-based bounds for convolution models.
+The authors in \cite{vardi_sample_2022} represented a convolutional layer as a linear layer applied on local patches and used Rademacher complexity to get the bound.
+In \cite{long_size-free_2019}, the bound is derived using Vapnik-Chervonenkis analysis \cite{Vapnik2015-yp,Gine2001-jj} and depends on the number of parameters but independent of the number of pixels in the input.
+In \cite{graf_measuring_2022}, the authors use two covering-numbers-based bounds for Rademacher complexity analysis of convolutional models.
+Please see Appendix \ref{app:comparisons} for further discussions.